 “Yes.
 And in fact one … talon—or whatever it was—came within half a millimeter of Mr. Conor’s carotid artery.
 Had it actually cut the artery Mr. Conor would have likely bled out before the paramedics arrived.
 He’s lucky to be alive, quite frankly …”

 Melody brought her hands to her mouth, her mother shaking her head in awed disbelief.
-Melody found herself reliving the attack for the fiftieth time that evening.
+She found herself reliving the attack for the fiftieth time that evening.
 The birds had appeared from seemingly nowhere, a white streak of purposeful hate.
-She thought of the seagulls over Mr. Conor’s head as he approached their table earlier … precise, orderly, almost military in their guardlike attention to the man below….
+She thought of the seagulls over Mr. Conor’s head as he approached their table earlier … precise, orderly, almost military in their guardlike attention to the man below ...

 The doctor was saying, “… he’s lost some blood, enough for us to keep him overnight for observation.
 And he’s in considerable pain …” He shook his head again.
 “Seagulls….”
-After a moment’s silence, as if considering an implacable problem, he added, “Something else: the ‘seagulls’—or whatever they were—their claws seemed to be tipped with a … a poison of some sort.
+After a moment’s silence, as if considering an implacable problem, he added, “Something else: the ‘seagulls’—or whatever they were—their claws or talons or whatever they were seemed to be tipped with a … a poison of some sort.
 Its composition is unknown, but what we do know is it seems to stimulate the nerves around an injury hugely, causing tremendous pain … like pouring lemon juice on a cut—”

-Both Melody and her mom winced, her mom hissing between clenched teeth.
+She and Momma winced, Maggie hissing between clenched teeth.

 “Of course, we’re having it tested; we still—”